- This event has passed.

 - How to measure social emotional learning for grant purposes

 - Where to find funding sources to impact social emotional learning for a classroom, school or district

-Educators, administrators, and people who seek grant funding for K-12 schools and universities in partnership with them will benefit from attending this event.
-There will be time to get your questions answered after Dr. Oates’ presentation.
-Join us to learn more about getting funding for social emotional learning activities.
+Educators, administrators, and people who seek grant funding for K-12 schools and universities in partnership with them will benefit from watching this recorded event.
+Learn more about getting funding for social emotional learning activities.

 About the Presenter